mediacloud/backend/doc/api_2_0_spec/topics_api_2_0_spec.md

 Return the numer of sentences that match the query, optionally split by date.

-This call behaves exactly like the main api sentences/count call, except:
+This call behaves exactly like the main API sentences/count call, except:

 - This call only searches within the given snapshot
 - This call accepts the standard topics parameters: snapshots_id, foci_id, timespans_id